climateamante/macos.dev/README.md

 # Mac OS Development Environment Setup: #
- > documenation for developer setup and when possible, automated scripts for setup and installs.
+ > documentation for developer setup and when possible, automated scripts for setup and installs.

 1. [Apps](/settings/app.installs.md)
 1. Android